 Digital Well-Being at Work

-In his research, Adrian Meier works theory-driven, with a focus on media psychological and quantitative empirical approaches.
+The professorship works theory-driven, with a focus on media psychological and quantitative empirical approaches.
 Methodological foci are short-term longitudinal designs (diary & experience sampling studies), systematic literature reviews (scoping review, overviews, meta-analyses), and fostering open science practices (e.g., preregistration).

 You can find three of the most recent publications below (more publications are listed here):

 - Schneider, F.M., Lutz, S., Halfmann, A., Meier, A., & Reinecke, L. (2022).
 How and when do mobile media demands impact well-being?
 Explicating the Integrative Model of Mobile Media Use and Need Experiences (IM³UNE).
 Mobile Media and Communication, 10(2), 251–271. https://dx.doi.org/10.1177/20501579211054928

 - Valkenburg, P.M., Beyens, I., Meier, A., & Vanden Abeele, M. (2022).
 Advancing our understanding of the associations between social media use and well-being.
 Current Opinion in Psychology, 101357. https://dx.doi.org/10.1016/j.copsyc.2022.101357

 - Valkenburg, P.M., Meier, A., & Beyens, I. (2022).
 Social media use and its impact on adolescent mental health: An umbrella review of the evidence.
 Current Opinion in Psychology, 44, 58-68. https://dx.doi.org/10.1016/j.copsyc.2021.08.017